-The Administration's Budget states that LIHEAP is unable to demonstrate strong performance outcomes.
-NEADA strongly disagrees with that characterization of the program.
-LIHEAP has developed and implemented a comprehensive performance measures program that was implemented beginning in FY 2016.
-HHS requires states to submit an annual report containing data on targeting households that pay the highest energy costs in proportion to their income, restoring energy services to families that have been shut-off due to lack of payment, and prevention of loss of energy services.
+The state LIHEAP directors strongly disagree with both of the Administration's positions and urge the members of the Subcommittee to reject the Administration's proposal.
+First, the states have been working in partnership with the Administration for Children and Families (ACF) to implement a comprehensive performance measures program beginning.
+As part of this program, states submit an annual report containing data on targeting households that pay the highest energy costs in proportion to their income, restoring energy services to families that have been shut-off due to lack of payment, and prevention of loss of energy services.